24hwww/elementor-dynamic-tags-post-meta/README.md

-# elementor-custom-dynamic-content-tags
+# Elementor Dynamic Tags Post Meta
-This Wordpress plugin will let you chose from all post_meta fields and taxonomies in the current system and will return the value to Elementor.
+This Wordpress plugin will let you chose from all post_meta fields in the current system and will return the value to Elementor.